 Because my desk isn't terribly large, I try to mount as many things to its edge as I can to give myself as much usable surface space as I can.
 The two most important things I mount are my monitors.
 I use two monitors.
 The first is an LG 27UL500, a 27" 4K monitor that was standard-issue in the Stripe offices of 2019.
 On its left, rotated vertically, is a Dell P2415Q, a 24" 4K monitor that was my primary until I realized that this pandemic was probably going to last a while.
 They live on two independent arms clamped to the back of my desk, so they take up ~no desk space and I can use the entire area underneath them to put other stuff.
 I have no complaints with either (except for the fact that I only get 30 FPS on the 24" one—I think it's because I'm using an HDMI connection instead of a DisplayPort one), but I'm looking forward to the ever-rumored general purpose Apple monitor that everyone hopes is getting released soon.

 I have two computers on my desk: my personal computer and my work laptop.
 I got an M1 Mac Mini (16 GB memory, 1 TB storage) pretty much immediately after the Apple event when they were announced, and it absolutely screams through anything I throw at it.
 I got the Mac Mini because it was the only M1 machine that could drive two external displays.
-At first, I was nervous about switching to a desktop-only machine after using laptops for nearly ten years, but it hasn’t been nearly as disruptive as I expected.
+At first, I was nervous about switching to a desktop-only machine after using laptops for nearly ten years, but it hasn't been nearly as disruptive as I expected.†I still keep my old laptop kicking around when I really need it, but the aforementioned pandemic has reduced the number of times I need to bring a computer from place to place.
+Once that computer dies, I'll pick up one of the new Macbook Pros—you should be impressed with the self-control I've exhibited in not buying one yet.
 My work laptop lives in a vertical stand and I pretty much constantly use it in clamshell mode, mostly to save space.

 Connected to that computer is a Caldigit TS3, which is a fantastic Thunderbolt hub.
-Every day, I take the wire coming out of the Caldigit and move it between the Mac Mini and the work laptop.
+Every day, I take the wire coming out of the Caldigit and move it between the Mac Mini and the work laptop. †Technically, I also switch the input on the vertical 24" monitor from DisplayPort to HDMI.
+See, the M1 Mac Mini can only power two monitors if they're both connected to the on-device IO, so I keep an HDMI cable between that monitor and the Mac Mini, and a DisplayPort --> USB-C cable between it and the work laptop.
+It's fine, but I'd be excited to upgrade to a personal computer that can drive two monitors from the Caldigit so I'd only have to do literally one thing to switch between the two machines.
 That Caldigit connects to my AV setup, to my wired ethernet, and to my keyboard, trackpad, and wireless mouse transponder, and gives me a place to plug in my SD cards when I need to import photos and a place to plug in extra USB stuff.
-This thing is rock solid and looks relatively nice-looking—I’d recommend it.
+This thing is rock solid and looks relatively nice-looking—I'd recommend it.

 I don't think I have RSI, but I've definitely noticed that when I spend too much time using a trackpad or a normal-looking mouse, my right hand thumb and pointer finger start really hurting.
 Switching to the MX Vertical took away nearly all of that pain, so I use that as my mouse.
 I had some awful connection blips when I was connecting my mouse to my computer using Bluetooth, but once I plugged in a Logitech Unifying Reciever into the Caldigit TS3 and used that to bridge the wireless gap, 90% of those blips went away.
 I learned that I'm really sensitive to mouse connection blips—I don't notice it happening in the moment, but after a day of poor connection, I'm noticably frustrated.
 Thanks, Logitech Unifying Receiver.